nHentaiDatabase/nHentaiDabase/README.md

 ![newEntry](https://user-images.githubusercontent.com/77382879/115597134-3bcfa900-a2d9-11eb-9ca9-2190f2efabd3.png)

 You can enter a new entry with the id or with the URL.
 You can also direcly choose the rating and the status.
-For all users of big .txt files I made a option to import multiple id's at once.
+For all users of big .txt files I made an option to import multiple id's at once.
 You simply choose your textfile after enabaling the `import multiple codes` option.

-#### safe and load
+#### save and load

 ![saveLoad](https://user-images.githubusercontent.com/77382879/115597902-168f6a80-a2da-11eb-8902-50bfe7deb325.png)

-safe:
+save:
-you can export the current table.
+You can export the current table.

 load:
-Load one file in the current table. note: all contends in the table are overriten.
+Load one file in the current table.
+Note: All contends in the table are overwritten.

 #### settings